ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

       --keymanager-addresses strings      Comma separated list of keymanager URLs to import validator key shares to.
 Note that multiple addresses are required, one for each node in the cluster, with node0's keyshares being imported to the first address, node1's keyshares to the second, and so on.
       --keymanager-auth-tokens strings    Authentication bearer tokens to interact with the keymanager URLs.
 Don't include the "Bearer" symbol, only include the api-token.
       --name string                       The cluster name
       --network string                    Ethereum network to create validators for.
-Options: mainnet, gnosis, goerli, kiln, ropsten, sepolia. (default "mainnet")
+Options: mainnet, goerli, gnosis, sepolia.
       --nodes int                         The number of charon nodes in the cluster.
-Minimum is 3. (default 4) --num-validators int                The number of distributed validators needed in the cluster. (default 1) --publish                           Publish lock file to obol-api.
+Minimum is 3.
+      --num-validators int                The number of distributed validators needed in the cluster.
+      --publish                           Publish lock file to obol-api.
       --publish-address string            The URL to publish the lock file to. (default "https://api.obol.tech") --split-existing-keys               Split an existing validator's private key into a set of distributed validator private key shares.
 Does not re-create deposit data for this key.